Hunedoara: History

 Stone Age tools were discovered in the Sânpetru (Saint Peter) hill near the castle and in the surrounding villages.
 The region was very rich in iron, which had been extracted in the area since the Iron Age by Thracian tribes.
-The Dacian fortresses of Orăştie mountains, most notably Sarmiszegetusa, which became the most important religious and political center of Dacia, was located close to Hunedoara and was supplied by the iron produced here.
-The remains of eight Dacian iron furnaces have been found at the Sânpetru hill near the castle.
+The Dacian fortresses of Orăștie mountains, most notably Sarmiszegetusa, which became the most important religious and political center of Dacia, was located close to Hunedoara and was supplied by the iron produced here.
+The remains of eight Dacian iron furnaces have been found at the Sânpetru Hill near the castle.
 The discovery of important monetary treasures of Dacian coins and Roman imperial coins testifies to the importance of the site.

-After Dacia was conquered around 106 AD and turned into a Roman province, the iron-rich region attracted the attention of the Romans, who began to exploit it by building furnaces.
+After Dacia was conquered around AD 106 and turned into a Roman province, the iron-rich region attracted the attention of the Romans, who began to exploit it by building furnaces.
 A "Villa Rustica" emerged in Teliuc, a Roman fortification on Sanpetru hill, outpost of the famous legio XIII Gemina whose main castrum was at Apullum in Dacia.
 Other Roman artifacts were discovered in the city area, and also in Pestis, where the remains of a Roman village were discovered.
 The new capital city of the Roman province of Dacia, Ulpia Traiana Sarmizegetusa, was also situated in the proximity.
+Whether a Romanized population remained in this region after the retreat of the Roman legions, which took place around 271-274 AD, is debated in the theories on the origin of the Romanians.

-After the Roman military and administrative retreat during the Migration Period the region had no significant historic sites, although it may be possible that the iron activity continued.
-The ethnic structure of the region changed significantly, most notably with Goths, Huns, Slavs, Pechenegs, Magyars and Cumans.
+After the Roman military and administrative retreat during the Migration Period, the region had no significant historic sites, although it may be possible that the iron activity continued.
+The ethnic structure of the region changed significantly, most notably with Goths, Huns, Slavs, Pechenegs, Magyars (Hungarians), and Cumans.

-There is an ongoing scholarly debate over the ethnicity of Transylvania's population before the Hungarian conquest (see Origin of the Romanians).
-After 1000, as part of Kingdom of Hungary, under Slavic influence small political feuds grew (ruled by knjazes).
+Starting from the year 1003 Transylvania became part of the Hungarian Kingdom.
+The Gesta Hungarorum, the first historical Hungarian chronicle, written around the year 1200, claims that Transylvania was inhabited by Vlachs (Romanians) and Slavs upon Hungarians' arrival.
+However, the reliability of this work is contested by some scholars.
+In this area small political feuds grew ruled by the so called Knezes.
 South of the Carpathians the Pechenegs and Cumans held political power, and Hunedoara acted as a buffer zone for the Hungarian Crown.
-In time, the Vlach populations in the mountains nearby developed an original highlander culture.
-Their land is called "Tara Padurenilor" (Woodlanders Country) and they began to dominate the area demographically.
-The region also had a sizable population of German Saxons, colonizers brought by the Hungarian Crown after the Mongol Invasion and later, Romani who migrated from the Indian subcontinent.
+In time, the Vlach (Romanian) populations in the mountains nearby developed an original highlander culture.
+Their land is called "Țara Pădurenilor" (Woodlanders Country) and they began to dominate the area demographically.
+The region also had a sizable population of German Saxons, colonizers brought by the Hungarian Crown after the Mongol Invasion.